twisted-nematic57/AMSPlusPlus/battcycl/README.txt

    located at `mem\batt`.
     - You should avoid editing `mem\batt` manually unless you are fixing a mistake as a result of recording a cycle before setting your clock.
+    - Don't attempt using the below options if you haven't recorded a single cycle yet.

  * Plot all cycles: This option will plot all battery cycles.
 This is helpful to visualize the long-term rate at which your calc is consuming batteries.